Nicholas-Swift/Course-Board-App/README.md

 -----------------------
 Add functionality to add course

-Change the posts from having just ID to having fullname in footer

 Add ability to create a new post for the specific course you are enrolled in

 Products